node-class-may-2023/ComIT_Node/first-site.md

 [<- Go Back](internet.md)

 Follow the next steps to create your first site!!
+These steps are fast pace but follow them and know that __we will review every component of this tutorial__ throughout the course.

 ## Create a local site